mobify/mobifyjs/www/docs/konf-reference.md

 # Konf Reference

- - Using Konf
- - OUTPUTHTML
- - context.data
- - context.tmpl
- - context.choose
- - Reserved Keys
- - Best Practices
+ - TOC
 {:toc}

-##  Using Konf
+##  Using the Konf

+The konf is a JavaScript file required by every Mobify.js project.
-The Konf selects elements from the source DOM to be rendered on the mobile site.
-To make selection easy Mobify.js includes [Zepto](http://zeptojs.com/), a minimalist JavaScript DOM library optimized for mobile with a jQuery-like API.
+It contains DOM operations that select elements from the source DOM to be rendered in the adaptation.
+To make selection easy Mobify.js includes [Zepto](http://zeptojs.com/), a JavaScript DOM library optimized for mobile with a jQuery-like API.

-A simple selection to assign the site's logo to a key might look like
+A selection to assign the site's logo to a key might look like this:
-this:

     'logo': function() {
         return $('.identity img');
     },

-This key will apply to every page where the selector evaluates to true.
-Note that the corresponding page template needs to include a variable that references the key for it to render.
+Note that the corresponding page template must include a reference to the key _logo_ for it to render.

-The konf is also used to determine which templates will render for each page by evaluating selectors against the current page:
+The konf can be used to make page specific selections:

-    return context.choose({
+    return context.choose(
+    {
-        'templateName': 'homePage',
+        'templateName': 'homePage'
-        '!products': function() {
+      , '!products': function() {
             return $('#product-carousel');
         }
     }, {
-        'templateName': 'productPage',
+        'templateName': 'productPage'
-        '!class': function() {
+      , '!class': function() {
             return $('.product-list');
-        },
         }
+    }

-The first selector will search the current page for an element with the id of `product-carousel`.
-If it finds it, the required key `products` evaluates to true and the page will immediately be rendered with _homePage.tmpl_.
+The first selector will search the source DOM for an element with the id of `product-carousel`.
+If the element is found, the required key _products_ will be set to a truthy value, and the _homePage.tmpl_ will be selected.
 If not, then (and only then) the second selector is evaluated and if an element with a `product-list` class is found, the page will instead be rendered with _productPage.tmpl_.
 See [here for more on how `context.choose` works](#context-choose).